Call us now:

 Application process for the BOI promotion

-Prospective applicants are expected to thoroughly prepare and submit comprehensive documentation detailing proposed business plans and projected operations over three years to the Board of Investment.
+Prospective applicants must thoroughly prepare and submit comprehensive documentation detailing proposed business plans and projected operations over three years to the Board of Investment.
 The BOI would review their applications and give potential approval to their BOI company registration in Thailand.
 The application process itself warrants careful consideration, as various steps and ongoing reporting standards will shape ongoing interactions with Thai authorities over subsequent rounds of development and expansion.
 International funds transfers and acquisition of credentials confirming BOI Company certification for foreign entities introduces additional complexities requiring astute guidance.

 How to register a Branch Office in Thailand: a relevant alternative to Company registration in Thailand ?